Mike6x/Identity/readme.md

     * a shared libs between clients
     * Using OpenApi to auto generate code

-6. OpenIdDict MudBlazor Admin UI: -- Coming soon
+6. OpenIdDict MudBlazor Admin UI: -- in develop

 ### Identity: an OIDC auth-server project using OpenIdDict includes: